These FAQs were reviewed and updated in November.

-The Government’s guidance for employers states that: ‘Nothing in this guidance affects the legal obligations of education authorities with regard to health and safety and public health.
-Education authorities must continue to adhere to all such duties when implementing this guidance.
-Under the Coronavirus Act 2020, they must have regard to the advice relating to coronavirus from the Chief Medical Officer for Scotland.
-In the event of any conflict between any applicable legislation (including health and safety legislation) and this guidance, the applicable legislation must prevail.’
+The Scottish Government's guidance for employers states that: ‘Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.
+Local authorities must continue to adhere to all such duties when implementing this guidance.
+Under the Coronavirus Act 2020, they must have regard to the advice relating to coronavirus from the Chief Medical Officer for Scotland.'

 The NASUWT is clear that no teacher should be expected to go into a school that is not safe and until it can be demonstrated that it is safe to do so, we will be continuing to support and advise members on that basis.